pocketpy/pocketpy/docs/unity/introduction.md

 | `list`      | `System.Collections.Generic.List<object>` |
 | `dict`      | `System.Collections.Generic.Dictionary<PocketPy.PyDictKey, object>` |
 | ...         | ... |

+### Python Console in Editor

+PocketPython provides a Python console in Unity editor, which allows you to do quick debugging and testing.

 ### Lua Style API